-A variety of leaves are available to eligible College employees.
-Please follow the procedures outlined below and contact Human Resource Management at 878-4821 with any questions prior to initiating any paperwork.
+A variety of leaves are available to eligible employees.
+Please follow the procedures outlined below and contact Human Resource Management with any questions prior to initiating any paperwork.

 Cancer Screening